BryWillow/Beacon/README.md

   - `all`    : Builds both debug and release.
   - `clean`  : Cleans all build artifacts.
   - `pipeline`: Creates a new release using Beacon's CI/CD pipeline**

+## Running Beacon
+- Building Beacon is straight-forward. <a href="docs/wiki/build_process.md">Click here</a> to get started.
+- Running Beacon is straight-forward. <a href="docs/wiki/build_process.md">Click here</a> to get started.
+- Analyzing Beacon stats is straight-forward. <a href="docs/wiki/build_process.md">Click here</a> to get started.

 ### Binary Locations
 - Debug binaries: `bin/<app_name>/debug`